jackyrew/Pocket-Doctor/README.md

 Compatibility considerations:

-- Designed for current Android versions used by students (e.g. Android 10+).
+- Designed for current Android & iOS versions used by students (e.g. Android 10+).
 - Network access required for authentication & API calls.
 - Some limited offline functionality can be considered (e.g. local cache of last results).